DataBiosphere/terra-cli/ADMIN.md

 Commands:
   invite  Invite a new user.
-  status  Check the registration status of a user.
+  status  Check the registration status of a user. ssh-key Get or create a Terra ssh key for user's GitHub account.
 ```

-Note that these commands are intended for admin users.
+Note that `invite` and `status` commands are intended for admin users.
 In the context of user management, admin means a user
 who is a member of the `fc-admins` Google group in the GSuite domain that SAM manages.

+The terra user can only get the ssh-key for themselves.

 #### Invite user
 In Broad deployments, registration is open to anyone with a Google account.
 In Verily deployments, registration is